TonyMane/caddis/insect_compare.md

 mkdir second_run
 mv *gz second_run
 ```
-Also include all the Fly samples from sampling trip one at Cherry Creek.
+Also include Fly samples from sampling trip one at Cherry Creek.
 ```
-cp /Users/anthonyd.bertagnolli/Desktop/caddis/FLY_ONLY/*gz ./second_run
+cp /Users/anthonyd.bertagnolli/Desktop/caddis/FLY_ONLY/CC1-FLY1* ./second_run
 ```
 Note, need to change the extensions from our data from 'L001_R1_001' and 'L001_R2_001' to simply '1' and '2', respectively.
 Can use the rename function.